 "What do we need to ensure high quality data for our business?"

 In many cases, this requires seemingly separate disciplines, such as master data management and reference data management.
-Data quality has expanded to all of these areas along with others like metadata management.
+The importance of data quality has expanded to all of these areas along with others like metadata management.
 When integrated with data quality, these disciplines produce powerful synergies.

 Why master data management is part of data quality

 Data quality and master data management have an interesting relationship.
 On the one hand, functions like standardization and cleansing are vital for efficient master data management.
 On the other hand, MDM can be viewed as “extended data quality” for certain domains.
 After all, if you need high quality customer data, you cannot get it without mastering and consolidating data.
 It’s also true for other domains and use cases where data originates in many different applications and either needs to be grouped or merged into a golden record.

 Why reference data management is part of data quality